 Beyond the chatter around the debt ceiling crisis, the Social Security Expansion Act bill is timely for a couple of reasons.
 First, it follows a Social Security Administration announcement in 2022 that Americans will stop receiving their full Social Security benefits in about 13 years without actions to bolster the program.

 It also comes during a period of historically high inflation that has a particularly big impact on seniors living on fixed incomes, many of whom rely solely on Social Security payments.
 According to the press release from Senator Sanders’ office: “Nearly 40 percent of seniors rely on Social Security for a majority of their income; one in seven rely on it for more than 90 percent of their income; and nearly half of Americans aged 55 and older have no retirement savings at all.”

 The new bill aims to ease the financial strain by boosting each recipient’s monthly check.
-The average monthly Social Security check is about $1,658, meaning a $200 increase would represent a 12% boost.
+The average monthly Social Security check was about $1,658 as of Dec.
+2022, meaning a $200 increase would represent a 12% boost.

 More From GOBankingRates

 - How Big Is the Average Social Security Check of a Middle-Class Retiree?